-The Tennessee General Assembly passed two key pieces of legislation during the 1st Extraordinary Session of 2021-the Tennessee Literacy Success Act and the Tennessee Learning Loss Remediation and Student Acceleration Act-to help ensure Tennessee students could recover from the challenges of the COVID-19 pandemic and close gaps in students' learning.
+The Tennessee General Assembly passed two key pieces of legislation during the 1st Extraordinary Session of 2021-the Tennessee Literacy Success Act (T.C.A. § 49-1-901 et seq.) and the Tennessee Learning Loss Remediation and Student Acceleration Act (T.C.A. § 49-6-1501 et seq.)-to help ensure Tennessee students received supports to help recover from the challenges of the COVID-19 pandemic and close gaps in students' learning.
 As part of this legislation, the General Assembly revised the state's law regarding the promotion of students from third grade, T.C.A. § 49-6-3115.
 The statute was also revised during the regular 2021 legislative session.
-T.C.A. § 49-6-3115, which applies to the 2022-23 school year and subsequent years, ensures students who are determined to need additional support in reading receive them before being promoted to fourth grade.
+T.C.A. § 49-6-3115, which applies to the 2022-23 school year and subsequent years, ensures students who are determined to need additional support in reading receive them to be promoted to fourth grade.